-One idea for solving $\minlin{2}{R}$ for non-fields $R$ is to retain the ``if and only if'' semantics of an edge in the associated graph by matching sets of values rather than individual values.
+One idea for solving $\minlin{2}{R}$ for non-fields $R$ is to retain the ``if and only if'' semantics of an edge in the associated graph by matching \emph{sets} of values rather than individual values.
 More specifically, let us partition $R \setminus \{0\}$ into classes $C_1, \dots, C_\ell$ and build $G(S)$ with vertices $s$, $t$ and $x_{C_1}, \dots, x_{C_\ell}$ for all $x \in V(S)$.
-To keep the matching structure for an equation $e$, we want an edge $x_{C_i} y_{C_j}$ in $B_e$ with $x \in C_i$ if and only if $y \in C_j$.
+One can also see this partition as an equivalence relation $\equiv$.
+To keep the matching structure for an equation $e$, we want an edge $x_{C_i} y_{C_j}$ in $B_e$ to mean ``$x \in C_i$ if and only if $y \in C_j$''.
 For fields, we used the most refined partition (every nonzero element is a class of its own).
 For other rings, a coarser partition is needed: e.g. if $R = \ZZ_8$, then $2$ and $6$ have to be in the same class (think of $x = 2y$).
-However, this is not sufficient: the coarsest partition (putting all non-zero elements in the same class) has the required structure, but it only distinguishes between zero and nonzero values, and is not very useful algorithmically.
-Thus, we need to strike a balance when choosing a partition: coarse enough to guarantee the matching structure and refined enough to preserve useful information about the equations.
+However, simply taking a coarser partition is not sufficient: indeed, the coarsest partition (putting all non-zero elements in the same class) has the required structure, but it only distinguishes between zero and nonzero values, and is not very useful algorithmically.
+Thus, we need to strike a balance by choosing a partition coarse enough to guarantee the matching structure and refined enough to preserve useful information about the equations.